mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.2.9 `ENUM_EncodingFormat_Embeddings` {#enum-encodingformat-embeddings}

 This enumeration provides a list of supported encoding formats for embeddings returned by the API.
-The non-advanced operations currently only support the floating point representation of embedding vectors.
-Therefore only one value `float` exits.
-The other option supported by OpenAI and Azure OpenAI is `base64`; if this format is required for your specific usecase, please use the [advanced operation](#embeddings-advanced-technical) for embeddings.
+The connector operations currently only support the floating point representation of embedding vectors and not base64.
+Therefore, only one value `float` exits.

 | Name | Caption |
 | --- | --- |